-"...This day, the Yartzeit of the Rebbe RaShaB, is the beginning of the leadership of my saintly father-inlaw.
-This day is meritorious for everyone to accept upon themselves, with a firm commitment to go in their way that they taught, for the entire year, and they will be blessed, as they prophesied, 'This is the vessel to receive their blessing in material the and the spiritual."
+"...This day, the Yartzeit of the Rebbe RaShaB, is the beginning of the leadership of my saintly father-in-law.
+This day is meritorious for everyone to accept upon themselves with a firm commitment, to go in the way that they taught, for the entire year, and they will be blessed, as they prophesied: "This is the vessel to receive their blessing in the material and the spiritual.""
 [Letter of the Rebbe, Adar 25, 5710]

-Nisan 3/March 28/Shabbos
+Nisan 3/March 25/Shabbos